A simple mouth-watering, aromatic dish

 It was a method I hadn’t heard of but I dutifully followed each step.

-I had to fill it halfway with milk (which seemed odd but apparently as its porous, milk helps strengthen it).
+So, I started by filling it halfway with milk (which seemed odd but apparently as it’s porous, milk helps strengthen it).

 Anyway, long story short.
 I seasoned my beautiful red tagine ready for its first cook.

-A lovely slow-cook recipe from Delicious Magazine.
+This is a lovely slow-cooking recipe from Delicious Magazine.
 Check out the recipe below.

-It’s only 30 minutes of prep and then leave the tagine to work it’s slow-cooking magic.
+It only takes 30 minutes of prep and then you leave the tagine to work its slow-cooking magic.

-Three hours later and you’ll have a mouth-watering, aromatic, melt-in-your-mouth dish.
+And after three hours you’ll have a mouth-watering, aromatic, melt-in-your-mouth dish.

-It’s another fantastic recipe to whip up while we lead up to Christmas and are running around shopping for gifts and food.
+Or the lead up to Christmas so you can do all the running around shopping for gifts and food.

-After I carefully spent an hour or so seasoning this lovely tagine pot and then made my first recipe…
+After I carefully spent an hour or so seasoning this lovely tagine pot to make my first recipe…

-Managed to drop a copper pot on it and smashed my newly purchased beautifully shaped conical lid.
+And while having a few beers in our kitchen, he managed to drop a copper pot on it and smashed my beautifully shaped conical lid.

 Moroccan Lamb Tagine